lmigueldf/doc/api/animate.md

 The goal of this class is to facilitate high performance view animation with minimal garbage collection.

+## Methods

+### obtainParticleArray (count)

+Parameters
+:    1. `count {number}` ---How many particle objects to return.

+Returns
+:    1. `{Array}` ---Returns an array of `count` particle objects.

+Call `obtainParticleArray` to get an array of particle objects.
+These objects should be modified and passed into `emitParticles` when they're ready.

+### emitParticles (pArray)

+Parameters
+:    1. `pArray {array}` ---An array of particle objects to animate.

+Call `emitParticles` with an array of particle objects to queue them up for animation.

+### runTick (dt)

+Parameters
+:    1. `dt {number}` ---How many milliseconds of particle animations to run.

+Calling `runTick` runs enqueued particle animations for `dt` milliseconds.

+## Overview

+`ParticleEngine.js` uses a pool of `ImageView`s to animate special effects as defined by particle objects.
+To create an effect, first call `obtainParticleArray(n)` where n is the number of particles you want in your effect.
+You will receive an array with n particle object literals pre-populated with their default property values.
+Modify the particle object properties to define how they move through space and time.
+Once all of your objects' properties are established, pass the same array back to the particle engine via `emitParticles(array)`.
+The arrays, object literals, and `ImageView`s are all managed internally by the engine to minimize garbage creation and collection.

 Set up a particle engine like this:

 ~~~